nkust-monitor-iot-project-2024/central/README.md

 - The header can contain the W3C Trace Context and W3C Baggage information.
   - The header key of Trace Context should be `tracestate` and `traceparent`.
   - The header key of Baggage should be `baggage`.
+- The header can contain the `parent_event_id` optionally.
+If there is one, it must be in UUID format.

 The implementation can be seen in [publish_event.go](internal/mq/publish_event.go).